Configuration

 Gemini CLI supported models:

-The following models will be retired on February 13, 2025:
+The following models were retired on February 13, 2025 and are no longer available:

 Local Providers Support Vision